 This post may contain affiliate links.
 See the full disclosure here.

-Here are some disastrous effects of having a slow loading website presently:
+Here are some disastrous effects of currently having a website loading slow:

 - If your website takes longer than 3 seconds to load, 53% of people will abandon it.
 (Source)